kiart-tantasi/league-of-legends-app/README.md

 # Roadmap

 - User data stored in MongoDB (will change to sql db for compatibility with growthbook or other data-analysis tools)
+- Deploy a self-managed or Purchase a managed sql database for keeping user data
 - Search suggestion
 - Graph of damage done and recieved (mvp)
 - Migrate React to Nextjs and deployment from EC2 to Vercel + CSRF token